Which of your relationships make you feel like your truest self?

 BOOST WILLPOWER WITH FRIEND-POWER

 The concept of willpower makes us think that courage is a solo sport.
-However, Anchor Relationships teach us to draw strength from our most reliable relationships.
+But the right relationships act as a source of courage and resilience.
+Learning to draw strength from our most reliable relationships can help us grow and adapt during the most challenging circumstances.
 Here are five resilience-boosting attributes of Anchors:

 Stress Reduction: Strong emotional connections serve as buffers against workplace stress, helping leaders maintain composure and emotional balance (Cohen & Wills, 1985).